 Amanda is interested in theatre (as an audience member), popular science, philosophy, politics, music, art, and, of course, literature, particularly 18th and 19th Century British and Russian literature.
 She also loves to swim, play chess, garden, cook, and travel.
-Amanda lives in sunny Minneapolis with her writer/editor husband and their cat, who mostly likes books for napping on.
+Amanda lives in sunny Minneapolis with her writer/editor husband and their cat.

 Heidi Thury is an Inver Hills alumna.
 Heidi worked as a peer writing tutor while attending IHCC